Dundrum, County Down

 Dundrum is a village and townland in County Down, Northern Ireland.
-It is beside Dundrum Bay, about 4 miles outside Newcastle on the A2 road.
+It is beside Dundrum Bay, about 4 mi outside Newcastle on the A2 road.
 The village is best known for its ruined Norman castle.
 The village had a population of 1,538 people at the 2021 census.

 History

 Norman times

 In 1177, the Normans, who had conquered great swathes of Ireland, invaded eastern Ulster and captured territories along its coast.
 John de Courcy, who had led the invasion, began building Dundrum Castle in the early 13th century on top of an earlier fort, "Dun Rury" (Rudraige), which was a seat for the remaining Ulaid tribes east of the River Bann, after the collapse of the kingdom in the 4th century.
 The castle was to guard the land routes from Drogheda to Downpatrick.
 In 1203, de Courcy was expelled from Ulster by fellow Norman Hugh de Lacy, 1st Earl of Ulster.
 Two years later, de Courcy tried to re-take the castle but failed.
 It was visited by King John in 1210, who spent money for minor works to the castle and paid for a garrison there.